Maumagnaguagno/HyperTensioN/README.md

 # HyperTensioN [![Build Status](https://travis-ci.org/Maumagnaguagno/HyperTensioN.svg)](https://travis-ci.org/Maumagnaguagno/HyperTensioN)
 **Hierarchical Task Network planning in Ruby**

-Hypertension is an Hierarchical Task Network Planner written in Ruby, which means you have to describe how tasks can be accomplished using method decomposition to achieve a plan, but in Ruby.
+Hypertension is an Hierarchical Task Network Planner written in Ruby, which means a description of how tasks can be accomplished using method decomposition is required to achieve a plan.
 HTN is used as an acronym for Hypertension in medical context, therefore the name was given.
 In order to support other planning languages a module named **[Hype](#hype "Jump to Hype section")** will take care of the conversion process.
 With hierarchical planning it is possible to describe a strategy to obtain a sequence of actions that executes a certain task.
 It works based on decomposition, which is very alike to how humans think, taking mental steps further into primitive operators.
 The current version has most of its algorithm inspired by PyHop/SHOP, with backtracking and unification added.

-You can [download and play](../../archive/master.zip), or jump to each section to learn more:
+[Download and play](../../archive/master.zip) or jump to each section to learn more:
 - [**Algorithm**](#algorithm "Jump to Algorithm section"): planning algorithm explanation.
 - [**Getting started**](#getting-started "Jump to Getting started section"): Features explained while describing a domain with Hypertension.
 - [**Hints**](#hints "Jump to Hints section"): a list of hints to keep in mind in order to keep things fast.
 - [**Execution**](#execution "Jump to Execution section"): Command-line examples for the forgotten.
 - [**API**](#api "Jump to API section"): Variables and methods defined by Hypertension.
-- [**Hype**](#hype "Jump to Hype section"): Follow the Hype and let your domain and problem be converted and executed automagically.
+- [**Hype**](#hype "Jump to Hype section"): Follow the Hype and let domain and problem be converted and executed automagically.
 - [**Comparison**](#comparison "Jump to Comparison section"): A brief comparison with JSHOP and PyHop.
 - [**ToDo's**](#todos "Jump to ToDo's section"): a small list of things to be done.